ellakatherinee/Project1-ELK-Stack/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
  * Load Balancers allow for an extra layer of security protection for web servers by shifting tasks and resources for optimal use.
 DDos attacks are reduced by traffic that is being distributed
-  * The Jump Box is only acessible via port 22.
+  * The Jump Box is only accessible via port 22.
 It is a great tool used by an administrator to perform tasks on the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem and system metrics.
 ELK is great for those who are visual learners,it allows for whomever to easily understand the basic mechanics of what log data looks like
   * Filebeat monitors log data in specified locations.
-It collects log events, and forwards them to Elastisearch or Logstash for indexing.
+It collects log events, and forwards them to Elasticsearch or Logstash for indexing.
-  * Metricbeat monitors the system metrics of your network, and forwards the data to Elastisearch
+  * Metricbeat monitors the system metrics of your network, and forwards the data to Elasticsearch

 The configuration details of each machine may be found below:
 | Name | Function | IP Address | Operating System |